 Approval from Australia Post is required to be submitted to Council regarding the approved positions of the Mail Rooms indicated on the plans, contact Australia Post, Gregory Dimmock, email:gregorydimmock@auspost.com.au.

-Cluster mail boxes are to be located within the site on the public footpath boundary perpendicular to the street, within easy reach from a public road for the postal delivery officer.
 The number of mail boxes to be provided is to be equal to the number of units plus one (1) for the proprietors of the development and be as per Australia Post size requirements.
-The proprietors additional mail box is to be located within the cluster located at Building B - 1 Natura Rise Norwest.

 Strata Developments